alex-gagnon/jxl_django/README.md

 Django implementation of JXL to get filtered data from Jira and write values to an excel file.

 ## Instructions
-* Make sure postgres is installed, else an error will occur for pg_config when installing psycopg2.
+* Follow these steps to install postgresql (on Ubuntu 18.04)
   * https://help.ubuntu.com/lts/serverguide/postgresql.html
-    * use nautilus to open file directory to enable editing
+    * Use nautilus to open file directory to enable editing of **postgresql.conf** and **pg_hba.conf**
+      * If these files are edited while postgresql is running, postgresql will require a restart
+        * ```sudo systemctl restart postgresql```
-  * Make sure .ebextensions has a .config file with the following:
+  * If deploying to AWS Elastic Beanstalk, make sure .ebextensions has a .config file with the following:
     * ```yaml
     packages:
       yum: